-According to a study conducted by IBM, around 16% of healthcare executives are determined about their plans to implement blockchain solution in their work this year, while around 56% expected to adopt blockchain by the year 2020.
-By decentralizing ownership of key data sets, yet increasing the strength of permissioned sharing protocols, blockchain proponents hope to create an interoperable, patient-centred big data ecosystem that prioritizes accuracy, timeliness, and shared-decision making.
+According to a study conducted by IBM, around 16% of healthcare executives are determined about their plans to implement blockchain solutions in their work this year, while around 56% expected to adopt blockchain by the year 2020.
+By decentralizing ownership of key data sets, yet increasing the strength of permission sharing protocols, blockchain proponents hope to create an interoperable, patient-centered big data ecosystem that prioritizes accuracy, timeliness, and shared-decision making.

 Let’s see what the potential use case are